Gideon Cammerman QC

 Gideon prosecutes and defends in cases of the utmost complexity and gravity.
 He predominantly acts in fraud and corruption cases, but has defended allegation as diverse as celebrity sexual assault allegations to Gambling Act violations.
 Gideon is also a private prosecution specialist, bringing his 15 years of experience prosecuting for specialist government departments to assist private clients.
 He has prosecuted many of the most complex recent fraud private prosecutions.

-Gideon is regularly instructed to appear before the Gambling Commission, National Anti-Doping Panel, British Horseracing Authority, was for a number of years a Case Presenter for the Association of Chartered Certified Accountants.
-Gideon has acted for boxers, rugby players, jockeys facing allegations of misconduct.
+Gideon is regularly instructed to appear before the tribunals including the Financial Services Authority, the Gambling Commission, National Anti-Doping Panel, British Horseracing Authority, he was for a number of years the senior external Case Presenter for the Association of Chartered Certified Accountants.
+Gideon has acted for online gambling companies, banking services complainants, boxers, rugby players, jockeys, solicitors and accountants.

 Gideon acts for the both applicants and respondents in civil recovery and restraint proceedings.
 In recent years, Gideon has successfully discharged restraint orders operating against company and private clients on a number of bases: incomplete disclosure and misconduct of the applicant being among them.
 In addition Gideon challenges the conduct of the police and banks in seeking to restrain funds prior to lawful application either for recovery or restraint.